aadm/aadm.github.io/_posts/2012-07-26-talking-photography.md

 There are still pearls to be found on the internet, [after all](http://aadm.github.com/2012-06-02-these-tech-writers-invettiva.html).

-In these days I have found two photography blogs which are full of interesting and well written articles; stimulating, instructive, much better of the crap that Popular Photography publishes (and I'm not even mentioning the countless websites and blogs of pixel-peepers and technology feticists).
+In these days I have found three photography blogs which are full of interesting and well written articles; stimulating, instructive, much better of the crap that Popular Photography publishes (and I'm not even mentioning the countless websites and blogs of pixel-peepers and technology feticists).

 Worth bookmarking them for when you have time to sit down and read something that will help renew your passion for this art: